SKYX Platforms Corp. New Standards Disclosure

 Segment Reporting – Improvements to Reportable Segment Disclosures

 In November 2023, the Financial Accounting Standards Board (“FASB”) issued a new standard to improve reportable segment disclosures.
 The guidance expands the disclosures required for reportable segments in our annual and interim consolidated financial statements, primarily through enhanced disclosures about significant segment expenses.
-The standard is effective as of December 31, 2024 and interim periods thereafter.
+We adopted this standard in 2024.
 The impact of this standard is only on the Company’s segment disclosures.

 Comprehensive Income- Improvements to Expense Disaggregation Disclosures